The Broken Made Whole

 It’s unlikely that she thinks in a way that we would call thinking,” he says, “because our ways of thinking are based so much on learning, experience, sight, socialization, and history, and I doubt any of those things have any bearing on Temma.
 I don’t even think comparing her to animals makes sense.
 There’s a certain wholeness to the way animals think that I don’t think Temma is capable of.
 I’m pretty sure she does have an inner life, but I don’t think she has the mental mechanisms that would make it correspond in an understandable way to the way we think.

 And yet Lowly has produced hundreds of paintings and other works that feature Temma, some of them monumental in scale, none of them shying away from questions of the purpose, value, and meaning of her life for their family, and for ever-widening circles of community.
 Certainly there is a political component to Lowly’s work that addresses inequity in culture and church.
-Generally, he says, the church has been compassionate, but “nearly always from perspective of the able-bodied and the ‘whole’ vs. the disabled, never mind that none of us measure up to complete wholeness.”
+Generally, he says, the church has been compassionate, but “nearly always from perspective of the able-bodied and the ‘whole’ vs. those who have disabilities, never mind that none of us measure up to complete wholeness.”
 Yet his work also reflects the way Temma, in her “otherness,” creates community.
 Artist-in-residence and gallery director at Northpark University since the mid-1990s, Lowly has often made Temma a physical presence in the studio and classroom.
-Carry Me, 2002 (drawing on panel, 108" x 48," at left) depicts students from an advanced class holding Temma, but they were also involved completing the project.
+Carry Me, 2002 (drawing on panel, 108″ x 48,” above) depicts students from an advanced class holding Temma, but they were also involved completing the project.
 Another large work, Culture of Adoration, 2008, shows Temma as the model in a drawing class, with Lowly drawing the parallel between that scene and the adoration of the Magi at Jesus’ birth.
 That comparison pictures the way a community forms around loving attention and worship, but subverts artistic and cultural expectations that only what is beautiful should be valued.
 Lowly notes that while Temma is often alone, in some ways she’s never alone: “She’s cared for by her parents, but that relationship extends out to a much broader church outside her family.”
 Both paintings, then, are images of Christ’s corporate body as much as they are of Temma or the painting students who carry and draw her.

 What bearing, then, does Lowly’s particular way of seeing and depicting his daughter have on us, on our sense of the imago Dei?
 Part of his ongoing artistic project is to understand and interrogate the way the traditions of perspective in Western art and culture presuppose and privilege the individual, solitary and unified point of view as the most important, the most true.
 In the wake of modernist emphases on self-expression in art, Lowly also sees value in pursuing ways of working that bring out the meditative (and even prayerful) craft aspect of painting, and that at least partially de-emphasize his and other artists’ subjective positions.
 He increasingly works from photographs (and collages of many individual pictures), and has more and more sought to bring collaboration into the making of his work.
 When Lowly takes Temma as his subject, these features of his practice emphasize the way that, in the Church, our individual identity is experienced as a tension between brokenness and wholeness in the Body.